-Shahid Noorani, Vice President of Regulatory Services for Consumer Protection BC, believes strongly in regulatory excellence – his 20 plus years in the compliance field is a testament to that.
-(For those of us who don’t speak legalese, compliance means following the rules.)
-Shahid’s current team is tasked with uncovering wrongdoings and making sure BC’s consumer protection laws are being followed to the letter.
+Shahid, one of our Vice Presidents, believes strongly in regulatory excellence – his 20 plus years in the compliance field is a testament to that.
+Shahid’s team is tasked with uncovering wrongdoings and making sure BC’s consumer protection laws are being followed to the letter.

-He’s obviously doing something right because Consumer Protection BC won an award for investigative excellence.
+He’s obviously doing something right because, in late 2018, the team received an Investigative Excellence Award from the Council on Licensure, Enforcement and Regulation (CLEAR).
 Shahid believes that begins with three key elements:

 - It starts with your corporate culture.
 Your greatest foundation is a positive corporate culture based on values that people are committed to.
 “If our investigative team stands for the same things as our organization – integrity, impact, accountability, trust, excellence – we can only succeed,” says Shahid.
 “Those shared values are our compass and they guide us when things get difficult or murky.”